Making the best resume for every application should be the aim of every job seeker. But how do you write the perfect resume?

 - place your most job-relevant qualifications in a resume objective that states how you can add value to the company

-A perfect resume has clean fonts and aesthetically-pleasing design features that draw attention to your most important qualifications.
-To save yourself the hassle of formatting and designing your resume from scratch, simply download one of many free resume templates available online.
+A perfect resume has clean fonts and design features that highlight your most important qualifications.

-The ideal resume length is one page, so make sure to cut any unnecessary words and make your resume easy for the hiring manager to skim.
-If possible, keep your work experience bullet points to one or two lines of text.
+The ideal resume length is one page.
+Cut any unnecessary words to make your resume easy for the hiring manager to skim.
+For example, keep your work experience bullet points to one or two lines of text.

-One great way to reduce the length and wordiness of your resume is to remove unnecessary adjectives, modifiers, and prepositional phrases.
-For example, see how the following excerpt from a resume summary can be edited to reduce wordiness and still communicate the same message:
+Another great way to reduce the length and wordiness of your resume is to remove unnecessary adjectives, modifiers, and prepositional phrases.
+See how the following excerpt from a resume summary is edited to reduce wordiness and still communicate the same message:

 Highly driven, I am motivated at work by the fact that I can empower my patients to overcome their daily challenges and live more connected, fulfilling lives.